ataffanel/crazyradio-webusb-rs/readme.md

 ## Versioning

 This repos follows the version of the [crazyradio](https://crates.io/crates/crazyradio) crate.
-For example, version *0.2.x* of this crate implements the same async API subset as version *0.2.x* of the `crazyradio` crate.
-Not all function are implemented but the ones that are behaves the same way.
+For example, version *0.2.x* of this crate implements the same async API as version *0.2.x* of the `crazyradio` crate.

 This allows to 'duck type' this crate and the `crazyradio` crate, for example this is done in the `crazyflie-link` crate: